Who are intersex people?

-We can experience stigma, shame, discrimination, trauma and human rights violations due to our natural physical characteristics, including body shaming.
-Key issues include unwanted medical interventions and genetic de-selection on grounds that intersex traits are disorders, and discrimination in access to healthcare, education, other services and in employment.
+We can experience stigma, shame, discrimination, trauma and human rights violations due to our natural sex characteristics.
+Key issues include unwanted medical interventions and genetic de-selection on grounds that intersex traits are disorders, body shaming, and discrimination in access to healthcare, education, other services and in employment.

 Do intersex people have health issues?

 Intersex people, like all people, have health issues.
-In a few diagnoses, immediate medical attention is needed from birth, but being intersex is not a health issue in and of itself.
+In a few diagnoses, immediate medical attention is needed from birth; some health issues may be associated with specific intersex variations, but being intersex is not a health issue in and of itself.
 Natural intersex bodies are most often healthy.

 Why are intersex people subjected to medical interventions?

 Medical intervention attempts to make the bodies of people with intersex variations conform to male or female norms.
 Current medical protocols are based on the ideas that infant genital surgery and other interventions will “minimise family concern and distress” and “mitigate the risks of stigmatisation and gender-identity confusion”.

 Such surgical interventions intrinsically focus on appearance, and not sensation or sexual function.
 They are also problematic as children cannot give informed consent and parents may be unaware of the full, lifelong implications.
 Adolescents, and even adults, have also reported pressure by doctors or families to conform to societal norms.
 The UN and many other human rights institutions now recognise these as harmful practices.

 Very many intersex people suffer the physical and emotional effects from such interventions, and related shame and secrecy.
 Some doctors still believe that disclosure of a person’s intersex status would be too alarming.